Chapter 3:

 “Mordhun Rustes,” Instructor Pruatt called.
 “You’re first.”

-Mordhun Rustes moved with a grace even she had to admit seemed effortless.
-His jet-black hair whipped in the wind, the castle-like crest on his robes flapped like a cape behind him.
-He approached the shallow line dug into the dirt.
-At its end sat a small bell, and between the bell and Mordhun stood their instructor, Pruatt.
+Mordhun Rustes moved with a grace that even she had to admit looked effortless.
+His jet-black hair whipped in the wind, the castle-like crest on his robes flapping like a cape behind him.
+He walked up to the shallow line dug into the dirt.
+At its end there was a small bell, and between the bell and Mordhun stood their instructor, Pruatt.

-Laufa figured Instructor Pruatt must have been injured in battle at some point.
-He was a hefty man, but walked with a constant limp.
-Even standing still, he leaned his weight onto one leg.
-His hand rested on the pommel of his sheathed piercing sword.
+Laufa figured Instructor Pruatt must’ve been injured in battle at some point.
+He was a big, hefty man, but he walked with a constant limp.
+Even standing still, he leaned his weight onto just one leg.
+His hand rested at the pommel of his sheathed piercing sword.

-“Advance,” Pruatt drew his training piercer.
-It was blunted, its round tip still the same alloy as any real piercing sword.
-A blend of stena and steel that would bust through any of her barriers.
+“Advance.”
+Pruatt drew his training piercer.
+It was blunted, but its round tip was still the same alloy as any real piercing sword.
+A terrifying stena and steel blend that would bust through any of her barriers.

 Mordhun strode onto the line.
-As Pruatt feinted, a blue light parried his blade.
+Right as Pruatt feinted, a blue light parried his blade.

-Mordhun’s defense was technically perfect, exactly as they’d been taught.
+Mordhun’s defense was technically perfect, right as they’d been taught.
 At his will, specks of light materialised before the instructor’s blade.
-They branched instantly into diamond-hard grids of manra that dissolved a second later.
-He countered every one of the instructor’s strikes with a simple flick of his wrist.
+They branched instantly into diamond-hard grids of manra, only to dissolve a second later.
+He countered every single one of the instructor’s strikes with just the flick of his wrist.

-He strolled ahead as if he was bored, his barriers blinking in and out of existence.
-She heard the crackle of barriers and the shrieks of Pruatt’s piercer against them.
-Mordhun reached the bell and kicked it with a definitive clang.
+She could hear the crackle of his barriers and the shrieks of Pruatt’s piercer scraping against them.
+Mordhun strolled ahead like he were bored, his manra blinking in and out of existence.
+He reached the bell and kicked it with a definitive clang.

 “As to be expected from a Rustes,” Pruatt said.
 “Airtight barriers, not a shred of manra wasted.
 Technique refined through generations of noble discipline.
 That is the Lodran standard.”
 He gave Mordhun a nod of praise before his gaze swept the yard.